rhymeswithzion/rwz-test/weekly-sched.md

 ---

-The works of art shared on [Rhymes with Zion](http://rwz.io) will mostly consists of videos but on the rare occasion may be an audio with a separate visual that accompanies it (i.e. an audio only song with an unrelated gif).
+The works of art shared on [rhymes with zion](http://rwz.io) will mostly consists of videos but on the rare occasion may be an audio with a separate visual that accompanies it (i.e. an audio only song with an unrelated gif).
 To make things more engaging, there is a theme for each day of the week.
 The weekly schedule is as follows:

 #### Mellow Monday